-This world-first walking tour takes you into the Catacombs after dark, introducing you to one of Rome’s most important cities of the dead.
+This world-first walking tour takes you into the Catacombs, introducing you to one of Rome’s most important cities of the dead.
 You’ll also get to see the chilling Capuchin ‘Bone’ Chapel, decorated with the remains of some 4,000 deceased monks.
 Not a tour for the easily spooked, but a wonderful exploration of early Christianity in Rome and Ancient Roman beliefs surrounding death and the afterlife that informs as much as it thrills.

 ItineraryThis is a typical itinerary for this productPass By: Fontana del Tritone, Rome, LazioTriton FountainPass By: Piazza Barberini, Rome, LazioPiazza BarberiniStop At: Museum and Crypt of Capuchins, Rome, LazioYour tour starts in the Capuchin Crypt, better known as the “Bone Chapel”, because it is festooned with the mortal remains of some 4,000 deceased monks.
 As you take it all in with your small group of 18 people or less, your expert guide will explain the monks’ interesting beliefs on life and death which have motivated the creation of such a macabre memorial.
 Duration: 45 minutesStop At: Catacombe San Sebastiano, Rome, LazioAfterwards, you’ll hop on a private, air-conditioned minibus and head to the Catacombs of San Sebastiano.
 The bodies might be gone, but that doesn’t mean you won’t feel a thrill of excitement as you become one of the first people to descend into the Catacombs after closing since the era of Imperial Rome.
 Because you’ll be there after closing time, you’ll have the gloomy passageways to yourself and you won’t have any trouble hearing your guide as they tell you the dark stories of the birth of Christianity.
 Duration: 50 minutes